MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_EIO.md

 ## Bulk tasks via file

 Save time with bulk editing.
-By using the export and import process, you can add, approve, cancel, decline, and edit insertion orders—all at the same time through a single file.
+By using the export and import process, you can add, approve, cancel, decline, and edit insertion ordersâ€”all at the same time through a single file.

 - **Export data to a file**